-After this procedure you no longer have menstrual periods nor ovulation, this means that your body no longer makes enough progesterone to balance estrogen.
+After this procedure you no longer will have menstrual periods nor monthly ovulation, and this means that your body no longer makes enough progesterone to balance estrogen.

 Natural progesterone cream is absorbed into the bloodstream on a continuous basis as the body needs it.

 Rub 1/2 teaspoon of the natural progesterone cream twice daily to several areas of your body:

 Place the cream one day on your belly, hands and arms.
 The following day on your face and neck…and the third day on your thighs and breasts until absorbed.
 It is a good idea to place the cream in different areas for good absorption.

 Use the natural progesterone for 21 to 24 days – more or less trying to mimic your natural menstrual cycle.
 Discontinue for 5 to 7 days and repeat every month.
 Read more about natural progesterone cream supplementation here!

 If you are postmenopausal or post hysterectomy, you should also be using natural estrogen cream (estriol cream).

 After menopause or if you are post hysterectomy, your levels of estrogen production go down 40-60 percent and progesterone production ceases.